 (c) may make such ancillary orders in relation to the application as it thinks fit.

-(3) An interim order under this section may be made ex parte unless the Court orders otherwise.
+(3) An interim order under this section may be made ex parte unless the court orders otherwise.

-(4) The applicant shall ensure that the Registrar is served with a copy of each order made by the Court on an application under subsection (1).
+(4) The applicant shall ensure that the Registrar is served with a copy of each order made by the court on an application under subsection (1).

 [Section 138C inserted by No. 81 of 1996 s.
 84.]